Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/object-spawning.md

 This reduces the complexity down to setting the SpawnedComponents `GameObject` to inactive, which will also disable all of the components attached to it.

 :::tip
 Using this type of a hierarchical separation is useful in many ways (especially when you have a much more complex prefab).
-For more complex prefabs, you can further expand this pattern into specific categories (i.e. visuals, physics, sound, etc) which will provide you with a more macrocosmic way to control enabling or disabling many different components without having to have references to all of them.
+For more complex prefabs, you can further expand this pattern into specific categories (that is, visuals, physics, sound, etc) which will provide you with a more macrocosmic way to control enabling or disabling many different components without having to have references to all of them.
 :::

 ## In-Scene Placed `NetworkObject`